-This item was continued from the October 6, 2020, public hearing, including to allow the sponsor, Commissioner Bogen, to receive additional input from the locksmith community on the proposed Ordinance.
+This item was continued from the October 20, 2020, public hearing, to enable consideration of, and the development of proposed amendments based on, industry input.
+As of the printing of the agenda item, no such proposed amendments have been finalized.

-Prior to the public hearing, Commissioner Bogen proposed a revised Ordinance (Exhibit 3), which is the operative version of the proposed Ordinance for the public hearing.
-Proposed amendments were submitted by Mayor Holness (Exhibit 4), Vice-Mayor Geller (Exhibit 5), Commissioner Ryan (Exhibit 6), and the County Attorney's Office (Exhibit 7; this amendment addresses only one technical change).
-Vice-Mayor Geller's amendments were modified during Board discussion on October 6, 2020 (as modified, misdemeanor trespass would not be a disqualifying criminal offense).
-A matrix of the proposed amendments from Commissioners, which shows the only substantive differences between Commissioner Bogen's proposal (Exhibit 3) and those respective amendments, is attached as Exhibit 8.
+Prior to the public hearing, Commissioner Bogen proposed a revised Ordinance (Exhibit 3), which is the operative version of the proposed Ordinance for the public hearing at this time.
+That revised Ordinance was the subject of proposed amendments by Mayor Holness (Exhibit 4), Vice-Mayor Geller (Exhibit 5), Commissioner Ryan (Exhibit 6), and the County Attorney's Office (Exhibit 7).
+A matrix of the proposed amendments, including as modified by Board discussion, is attached for the Board's convenience (Exhibit 8).
+If further amendments are developed, they will be distributed as additional material, addressed in an updated matrix, and summarized in a memorandum from our Office.